ClickHouse/clickhouse-odbc/README.md

 - C++17 and C11 capable compiler toolchain:
   - Clang 4 and later
   - GCC 7 and later
-  - Xcode 10 and later
+  - Xcode 10 and later (on macOS 10.14 and later)
   - Microsoft Visual Studio 2017 and later

 Additional requirements exist for each platform, which also depend on whether packaging and/or testing is performed.